MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 | I present in this section all kind of widgets you could find in PecubeGUI.
 When providing the project name, you will automatically be directed to the first tab that            presents the "Topography" parameters (Figure 3).
 All the default values of the input parameters are shown, so that you do not need to provide them if you want to keep these     default values.
 If you wish to change a parameter, simply click on the text box, and write your value.
 | PecubeGUI offers the possibility to simply load topographic file(s) from (1) a csv file containing one column of elevation, or (2) a serie of output files from a spm to be read by Pecube (see Pecube user guide – “Topography parameters”).
 For that purpose, click on ‘load file(s)’ (Figure 3) will allow you to select the files to load.
 A window pops up.
-The Figure 4 shows an example, where files from iSOSIA (Egholm et al., 2011) have been loaded.
+The Figure 4 shows an example, where files from iSOSIA [Egholm_et-al-2011]_ have been loaded.

 .. figure:: ../images/spm_loader.png
     :height: 268